BluewaterHealth/Getting_Started_with_Git/README.md

 # Large-File Storage

-GitHub limits the size of files allowed in repositories to 100 MB by default.
+GitHub limits the size of files to 100 MB by default.
 To track files up to 2 GB, you can use Git Large File Storage, outlined in the link below.

 **Link:** https://docs.github.com/en/repositories/working-with-files/managing-large-files/about-git-large-file-storage